 I don’t know about you, but I love karaoke.
 I guess it’s because it gives me a chance to feel like a rock star for five minutes.
 When I travel, I’m always looking for a place to let off some steam with other karaoke

 nerds budding rock stars.
 Recently, I got a subscription to a karaoke website and as I began scrolling through the catalog, I realized there are tons of songs that provide inspiration for us blue sky chasers.
 Here are some of my favorites that I hope will stir up the wanderlust in you, too.

 1. It’s My Life – Bon Jovi – This was actually the first song I ever belted out at karaoke.
 If you read my About page you may remember that I mentioned a time when my life was at an all-time low.
-Well, this song was the beginning of my breakthrough; because when I started singing, it became my anthem.
+Well, this song was the beginning of my breakthrough because when I started singing it became my anthem.
 I was ready to pull up my big girl panties and “live while I’m alive!”
 About a year later I was off on my first solo trip abroad to Germany!

 2. Breakaway – Kelly Clarkson – Well, this one’s a no-brainer.
 “I’ll spread my wings and I’ll learn how to fly, I’ll do what it takes ’til I touch the sky!”
-It has to be one of the best songs ever written to inspire listeners to take that trip!
+It has to be one of the best songs ever written to inspire listeners to take that leap!

 3. Moon River – Audrey Hepburn – I know there are a few versions to this one, but for me, none inspire my longing to escape as much as listening to Audrey Hepburn singing her rendition from Breakfast at Tiffany’s.

 4. Here Comes the Sun – The Beatles – We all know there’s no chasing blue skies without knowing the sun is going to appear at some point!
 This song inspires me to shake off the problems of yesterday and move on to better days – and maybe start planning for my next adventure. 😉